2013 Forest Health Highlights

 Forest Health Monitoring (FHM) activities are cooperative efforts between the USDA Forest Service and the Arkansas Forestry Commission.
 FHM includes periodic measurement of fixed plots as well as regular aerial and ground surveys to detect forest damage.

-Southern pine beetle (SPB) is Arkansas' most significant forest insect pest.
-However, in 2011 no SPB activity was reported, a trend that has lasted for more than 14 years.
-The Arkansas Forestry Commission is offering cost-share incentives to landowners for thinning and restoration work as part of their comprehensive SPB Prevention and Restoration Program (SPB PRP).
+The AFC continues to offer cost-share incentives to landowners for thinning and restoration work as part of this effort.
 This program is eagerly sought and well received by landowners.
 The state is also making special effort to reach out to minority and underserved landowners.
-The SPB PRP Program enrolled 185 tracts covering 7,288 acres in 2011.
-Major emphasis was placed on thinning of stands with basal area of 120 or above.
-Of the 185 tracts, 93 covering 3,183 acres were first time thinning of these dense stands.
-In addition to a landowner incentive, loggers received an incentive to thin these stands.
+The 2013 SPB PRP Program was entirely focused on the thinning of stands with basal area of 120 or above.
+In addition to a landowner incentive, a logger incentive will be offered to thin small stands between 10-20 acres.

-Ips and black turpentine beetle are often attracted to trees stressed by drought or damaged during harvest operations.
-Statewide, populations of these beetles were far above normal late in the year due to a dry fall.
-Thinning of pines stands should be conducted to minimuze damage to residual trees.
+These are often attracted to trees stressed by drought or damaged during harvest operations.
+Statewide, populations of these beetles were above normal late in the year due to a dry fall.
+Some Ips spots were plotted as SPB spots in aerial surveys, but ground checks correctly identified them as Ips.
+Thinning of pine stands should be conducted to minimize damage to residual trees.

-Oak decline and red oak borer: Isolated pockets of ROB still crop up, but nothing on the scale of 99-04.
+Isolated pockets of ROB still crop up, but nothing on the scale of 99-04.
 Conditions favorable for the development of future oak decline events persist over thousands of acres.
-Episodic drought, advanced age, overstocked stands and poor site quality of the state's oak forests create a serious and persistent problem.
+Episodic drought, advanced age, overstocked stands and poor site quality of many of the state’s oak forests create a serious and persistent problem.
+Hypoxylon Canker killed many red oaks in late 2013 due to drought stress.

-Early Oak Defoliation due to sudden and extreme late summer and early fall drought resulted in many calls concerning white and post oaks.
+Sudden and extreme late summer and early fall drought resulted in many calls concerning white and post oaks.
 Most trees will resume growth in the spring.
+See Hypoxylon note above.

-Fall webworm, a common but noticeable pest was extremely heavy in many areas of Arkansas this year.
+This common, but noticeable pest was normal in most areas of Arkansas this year.

 To view a full list of non-native, invasive plants visit the Southern Research Station's Nonnative Invasive Plants of Southern Forests.